kgryte/pranav-qs-blog/README.md

 The definition of the add function will include two additional arguments: offsetA and strideA.

+FIXME: why does the offset come before the stride?
+This is not stdlib convention.

 ```javascript
 function add( M, N, A, offsetA, strideA );
 ```

 - JS translation of program considering `add` function to compute sum of elements over a row

+FIXME: this "translation" is incorrect.
+Again, the `add` function is shown to have 5 arguments, but you only call with 4 arguments.
+The matrix has 12 elements but you call `add` 12 times. `num` is declared but never used.
+Etc. Etc.

 ```javascript
 function main() {